nxproject/workspace/readmes/README_USERS.md

 ## GMail

-If you use Google Mail (GMail) as your email service, you need to allow NX.Offie to access it.
+If you use Google Mail (GMail) as your email service, you need to allow NX.Worksace to access it.

 * Sign in to Gmail
 * Click [here](https://www.google.com/settings/security/lesssecureapps) to access Less Secure App Access in My Account.